eurozulu/pempal/README.md

 # Pempal
 ### A tool for managing tls/x509 certificates and the associated resources.

+## This project is currently still in development stage!

 ### Overview
 Pempal is designed to help anyone using TLS/SSL Public key Infrastructure certificates,
 both in managing existing resources and generating new ones.